Coldest Place in the World Where Humans Live: An Average of −50°C

 There is no commercial farming taking place in Oymyakon

-• Yakutsk, the capital of Yakutia.
-The temperatures in the winter months in Yakutsk are often below freezing.
-Notably, its January temperatures are around -41.1 degrees Fahrenheit (-42 degrees Celsius) on average.
+• Yakutsk, the capital of Yakutia: The winter months in Yakutsk are often below freezing.
+Notably, its January temperatures are, on average, around -41.1°F (-42°C).

-• Harbin, Heilongjiang, China.
-January is also the coldest month in this city with mean temperatures are between 8 and -12 degrees Fahrenheit (between -13.3 and -24.4 degrees Celsius).
-This city is also home to one of the world’s largest ice festivals.
+• Harbin, Heilongjiang, China: January is also the coldest month in this city, with mean temperatures between 8 and -12°F (between -13.3 and -24.4°C).
+This city also has one of the world’s largest ice festivals.

-• Dudinka, Krasnoyarsk Krai, Russia.
-Dudinka is one of the world’s most northern towns.
-In January, the average daily temperatures in Dudinka are between -28 and -12 degrees Fahrenheit (between -33.3 and -13.3 degrees Celsius)
+• Dudinka, Krasnoyarsk Krai, Russia: Dudinka is one of the world’s most northern towns.
+In January, the average daily temperatures in Dudinka are between -28 and -12°F (between -33.3 and -13.3°C)

-• Others.
-Other inhabited places that also have frightfully cold weather include Fraser (Colorado), Fairbanks (Alaska), Ulaanbaatar (Mongolia), Nursultan (Kazakhstan), Naryn (Kyrgyzstan), and more.
+• Other inhabited places with frightfully cold weather include Fraser (Colorado), Fairbanks (Alaska), Ulaanbaatar (Mongolia), Nursultan (Kazakhstan), Naryn (Kyrgyzstan), and more.

-These are about the coldest inhabited place on Earth that we want to introduce you via this post.
-Well, there are a lot of interesting facts about this place, right?
-Along with Oymyakon, this writing also included some other inhabited places that are well-known for their harshly cold weather.
-And that’s all for today’s article “Where is the coldest place in the world where humans live?.”
-Hope you enjoyed it.
+Along with Oymyakon, this writing also included other inhabited places well-known for their harshly cold weather.
+That’s all for today’s article, “Where is the coldest place in the world where humans live?”
+If you have any further questions, write down below to let us know!

 Rate: 4.4 - 50Votes